 Alcoholism can be a devastating disease, damaging the lives of alcoholics and the people who love them.
 Alcohol addiction can lead to broken relationships, divorce, and separation of children from their parents.
 It can destroy user’s financial lives through poor monetary decisions and lost jobs or wages.
 While these consequences are daunting, treatment for workaholics can save the life of the alcoholic and, in doing so, dramatically improve the life of his or her family and loved ones.
 While treatment for alcoholics is no easy feat, it is just the beginning, not the end, of recovery.
-Upon completion of a treatment program, the alcoholic in recovery must re-enter his old life and learn how to navigate its challenges as a sober adult.
+Upon completion of a treatment program, the executives in recovery must re-enter their old lives and learn how to navigate its challenges as a sober adult.

 Alcoholics in the Workforce

 Legally, employers have the right to fire employees for subpar performance, whether it is due to substance abuse problems or any other reasons.
 However, many employers want to help employees struggling with addiction.
 Many employers will hold an employee’s job for the duration of rehab or allow the individual to attend rehab with an understanding that they will have a job if they are able to successfully complete treatment and maintain a sober lifestyle.
 Larger companies may have specific policies set up to deal with employees who struggle with substance abuse.

 Executives in recovery coming back to work after rehab are faced with their own set of challenges.
 Depending on the individual’s behavior before rehab, coworkers may gossip about the reasons behind the leave-of-absence and may be nosy.
 It is important to remember that, by law, the reasons for departure and return are confidential, and the employee has a right to privacy.
 If the alcoholic in recovery wishes to share his story, that is his decision.